bgoodwinSMU/bgoodwinSMU/README.md

 ### 🔭 I’m currently working on

-* Developing a Bayesian statistic based "buy profiler" for cryptos.
+* Developing a "buy profiler" based on Bayesian inference for cryptos.

 ### 🌱 I’m currently learning